nevermined-io/contracts/README.md

 yarn compile
 ```

-In a new terminal, launch an Ethereum RPC client, e.g. [ganache-cli](https://github.com/trufflesuite/ganache-cli):
+In a new terminal, launch an Ethereum RPC client, e.g. hardhat:

 ```bash
 npx hardhat node --port 18545